api3dao/vitepress-docs/docs/reference/airnode/latest/cloud-resources.md

 # {{$frontmatter.title}}

-When deployed to a cloud provider, such as AWS or GCP, Airnode uses certain resources to fully operate.
+When deployed to a cloud provider, such as AWS or GCP, Airnode uses certain resources to fully operate and supports most regions.

+## Resources

+Airnode uses the following AWS or GCP resources.

-## AWS
+### AWS

 | Resource    | Description                                                                   |
 | :---------- | :---------------------------------------------------------------------------- |